Atluri Purnachandra Rao: Early life

-Purnachandra Rao was born in a middle-class family on 4 April 1925 in Vanapamula village in Krishna district of Andhra Pradesh.
+Purnachandra Rao is born in a middle-class family on 15 February 1936 in Vanapamula village in Krishna district of Andhra Pradesh.
 He moved to Hyderabad in late 1950s and shifted to Chennai later to pursue a career in films.
 He married Marudwati and the couple has two sons.

 He was influenced by left ideology and participated in the rationalist movement led by Gora.
 He was a member of united Communist Party and was arrested multiple times.